-Goreme panorama i Derinkuyu Underground City
+Goreme panorama and Derinkuyu Underground City

-This time the bus which arrives for us, takes us immediately for a trip.
-We are starting with a fantastic viewpoint – Goreme panorama.
+This time the bus which arrives for us takes us immediately for a trip.
+We are starting with a fantastic viewpoint – the Goreme panorama.
 Then we are going to visit the underground city.
-I read about it a lot before going to Turkey and I really wanted to see such a city.
+I read about it a lot before going to Turkey and I wanted to see such a city.
 I felt that this will be a very interesting part of the program.
 In Derinkuyu Underground City, we are spending about 1 hour.
 After sightseeing, I do not feel any excitement anymore and I do not know why, but I feel that this place disappointed me a bit.

 The next point of the program is Ihlara Valley.
 The guide leads us first to the forest, where on the river bank there is a very nicely located restaurant.
 There are floating platforms on the river, where you can have lunch while sitting on the carpet.
 Our table, however, is prepared on a two-level terrace.
 We are surprised by the large number of tourist groups that are eating there.
 We are waiting for a long time, although we have only two dishes to choose from.
 Unfortunately, our dinner is not especially tasty, so this is our first culinary disappointment from the beginning of our trip to Turkey.

 On the way back to Goreme we are also visiting the Selime Monastery.
-It is the largest rock monastery in Cappadocia with a large cathedral and breath-taking views of the surrounding area.
+It is the largest rock monastery in Cappadocia with a large cathedral and breathtaking views of the surrounding area.